 The federal government took action to address this serious problem and developed FedRAMP, the Federal Risk and Authorization Management Program.
 This program was created for the sole purpose of verifying a cloud provider’s cybersecurity posture.
 FedRAMP’s mission is to “simplify security for the digital age by providing a standardized approach to security for the cloud.”

-With FedRAMP, a third-party assessment organization, or “3PAO,” is used to verify a vendor’s claim that they meet best practices based on the National Institute for Standards and Technology (NIST) Cyber Security Framework.
-To be FedRAMP authorized, a vendor must have a federal contract of a certain threshold.
-For a federal agency to contract with a cloud service, the vendor must be FedRAMP authorized.
+With FedRAMP, a third-party assessment organization (3PAO) is used to verify a vendor’s claim that they meet best practices based on the National Institute for Standards and Technology (NIST) Cyber Security Framework.
+To be FedRAMP Authorized, a vendor must have a federal contract of a certain threshold.
+For a federal agency to contract with a cloud service, the vendor must be FedRAMP Authorized.

 State governments are also beginning to explore how to address cybersecurity and cloud solutions.
-Many state governments incorporate requirements in RFPs and contracts requiring vendors to meet the NIST Cyber Security Framework.
+Many government organizations incorporate requirements in their RFPs and contracts that require vendors to meet the NIST Cyber Security Framework.
 However, less than 3% of the time do states verify that vendors comply with the requirement.

 As many states grapple with how to manage this risk and the need for verification, a few states are taking steps.
 Virginia took the largest step in protecting their cybersecurity with the creation of CyberVirginia, an agency similar in nature to FedRAMP.
 Other states, such as Tennessee and Texas, have contracted with 3PAOs to verify NIST compliance of certain cloud providers.
 How states will verify vendor compliance with NIST standards is the question of the day.